-An effective ESCP must minimize the amount of sediment displacement and erosion due to construction activities.
+An effective ESCP shall minimize the amount of sediment displacement and erosion due to construction activities.
 The success of the ESCP depends mainly on site planning, coordination, maintenance, and operation.
 The following outlines the main principles of planning a successful ECSP.

 - A. The Designer shall coordinate with all disciplines to understand construction staging and drainage patterns tributary to and within the project limits.
-The Designer shall obtain delineations of drainage divides, tributary areas, and drainage flow routes from drainage reports (if available). - B. The Designer shall understand the erosion potential of existing soils, including classifications, slopes, stream corridors, and special management areas. - C. The Designer shall identify potential problem areas which will likely require the implementation of erosion and sediment control measures and identify potential solutions. - D. The Designer shall identify affected agencies that will require coordination meetings.
-The Designer shall prepare a listing of issues that will need to be discussed at the meeting and be prepared to present solutions to identified issues. - E. The Designer shall plan the use of appropriate erosion and sediment control measures, and without dictating methods shall provide guidance in the contract for the selection of best practices to minimize offsite impacts.
-The CM will be responsible for erosion and sediment control oversight to ensure proper measures are installed, effective, and maintained throughout all phases of construction, including shutdown periods. - F. Throughout all phases of design, the Designer shall implement a thorough review process involving both design and construction personnel.
-The Designer shall include a review program of the plans and specifications to assure that local concerns are addressed and regulatory requirements are met including a plan for temporary stormwater storage during construction. - G. The Designer shall prepare the Erosion and Sediment Control Analysis checklist.
+The Designer shall obtain delineations of drainage divides, tributary areas, and drainage flow routes from drainage reports (if available). - B. The Designer shall understand the erosion potential of existing soils, including classifications, slopes, stream corridors, and special management areas. - C. The Designer shall identify potential problem areas which will likely require the implementation of erosion and sediment control measures and identify potential solutions.
+Consideration should include, but not be limited to, adjacent property use, distance and sensitivity of receiving waters, receiving waters with impaired water or total maximum daily loads (TMDLs), watershed plans developed for constituents associated with roadways or construction, adjacent high quality natural resources/ADID wetlands, the use of rubbilized concrete for road base, etc. - D. The Designer shall identify affected agencies that will require coordination meetings.
+The Designer shall prepare a listing of issues that will need to be discussed at the meeting and be prepared to present solutions to identified issues. - E. The Designer shall plan the use of appropriate erosion and sediment control measures.
+The Contractor may recommend changes in the ESCP, as appropriate.
+The CM will accept or reject Contractor suggestions and advise Contractor of same.
+The CM is responsible for erosion and sediment control oversight to ensure proper measures are installed, effective, and maintained throughout all phases of construction, including shutdown periods. - F. Throughout all phases of design, the Designer shall implement a thorough review process involving both design and construction personnel.
+The Designer shall include a review program of the plans and specifications to assure that local concerns are addressed and regulatory requirements are met, including a plan for temporary stormwater storage during construction. - G. The Designer shall prepare the Erosion and Sediment Control Analysis checklist.

-Tollway Supplemental Specifications Section 280, Special Provision 111-Erosion and Sediment Control, Standard K1 Drawings and Section M Base sheets are available to the Designer.
-The most current versions shall be obtained from the Tollway's website.
+Illinois Tollway Supplemental Specifications Section 280, Special Provision 111-Erosion and Sediment Control, Standard K1 Drawings, and Section M Base Sheets are available to the Designer.
+The most current versions shall be obtained from the Illinois Tollway's website.
 The information is to be used to identify the erosion and sediment control items and quantities to be included in the contract documents.